oobabooga/text-generation-webui/01-‐-Chat-Tab.md

 Additionally, the **Greeting** string appears as the bot's opening message whenever the history is cleared.

-The "Chat" option should typically be used only for base models, and should not be used for instruction-following models.
+The "Chat" option should typically be used only for base models or non-instruct fine tunes, and should not be used for instruction-following models.

 ### Instruct